-KING IV APPLICATION
+KING IV APPLICATION REGISTER 2022

-HomeChoice International plc's ("HomeChoice", the "company" or the "group") application of the corporate governance principles as set forth in the King IV Report on Corporate GovernanceTM for South Africa 2016 (King TM) is shown below.
+HomeChoice International plc ("HomeChoice", the "company" or the "group") is a diversified digital consumer services group operating mainly in Mauritius and South Africa.
+The group adopted the principles of the King IV Report on Corporate Governance for South Africa 2016 (King IV[TM]) in the group governance framework.